-I look forward to Spring for so many reasons but when antiquing season opens up, we’re so there!
+I look forward to antiquing season in the Spring for so many reasons.
+When the outdoor markets open up, we’re so there!
 A few weeks ago, we were at our favourite antique market in Aberfoyle, Ontario.
 Today we’re showing you some interesting finds that we’ll be making over and featuring on Birdz of a Feather in the near future (we’ll also show you what we’ve done with a few past finds).

+Antiquing season always bring a slew of inspiring finds.
 The first thing I came across was this old clock.
-I had made over a very similar one when hubs and I were on an HGTV show called Trash to Treasure soon after we met!
+I made over a very similar one when Hubs and I were on the HGTV show Trash to Treasure soon after we met!
 I always thought that if I came across another one that I’d buy and make it over for our own house so this buy was a no-brainer for me 🙂

 I didn’t get a great after picture, but I used a few different techniques to faux finish it and I replaced the missing glass:

-I’m on a milk-paint kick lately so my ‘new’ clock will likely get some kind of distressed treatment, but it will definitely be upcycled into more than just a decorative clock!
+I’m on a milk-paint kick lately so my ‘new’ clock will likely get some kind of milk paint treatment.
+But it will definitely be more than just a decorative clock!

 A little while later, we stumbled upon a mishmash of letters in a pile.
 As I sorted through it, I realized that it spelled ‘clock’!
 I didn’t buy them but looking back on the picture, I wish I had 🙁

 Anyway, right beside the clock on the same table was this bread pan.
 I don’t have any immediate plans for it yet, but you can be sure I’ll think of something!

 You’re Just My Type!

 I have an avid interest in typography and especially letter print blocks like these.
 I own only a handful of these that I display in a letterpress drawer in my craft studio (which you’ll see further down) but I would like to start a larger collection.